statiagov/gesmew/guides/content/developer/core/preferences.md

 `show_only_complete_orders_by_default`

-Determines if, on the admin listing screen, only completed orders should be shown.
+Determines if, on the admin listing screen, only completed inspections should be shown.
 Defaults to `true`.

 `show_variant_full_price`

-Determines if the variant's full price or price difference from a product should be displayed on the product's show page.
+Determines if the variant's full price or price difference from a establishment should be displayed on the establishment's show page.
 Defaults to `false`.

 `tax_using_ship_address`